-Sacha Holmes, Hydra’s Digital Marketing Manager recently chatted to Richard about how Hydra has helped the OU improve its project & resource management capabilities, by putting the power back in the hands of its project managers and giving them a 'Single Source of Truth'.
+Sacha Holmes, Hydra’s Digital Marketing Manager recently chatted to Richard about how Hydra has helped the OU improve its project & resource management capabilities, by putting the power back in the hands of its project managers, improving project visibility and giving them a 'Single Source of Truth'.

 What was The Open University like before Hydra?

 “Moving into my role within the Production Hub Programme we were tasked with building on the technology at the Open University.
 We had built up a huge technical depth in what we were doing, but everything was very manual, and we were building these processes that involved lots of people, doing lots of things in lots of places but not really having a single source of truth.

 One of those specifically was in and around how we manage projects within Module production.
 Everything was done in excel, in access databases, trying to do bits and pieces on paper, via email all through these different routes and part of the requirements gathering piece we were doing we identified where there was a real lack of ownership within project management.